Invitation from our Lay Leader

 - Sets tuition rates and salaries for teachers

 - Supports and encourages teachers throughout the year; supports and encourages the director’s work with teachers, students and families

-- Typically meets on the third Tuesday at 4:30pm.
+- Typically meets on the third Tuesday a.

 Staff Parish Relations Committee